 It is amazing that the street has full of remnants from the pre-modern period.
 For example Hansho Bell, a watch tower to look out for fires and strike the bell at that time and tensui-oke, rainwater tank for extinguishing fires.
 Edo was susceptible to fires, since the buildings were mostly woods and stood very close each other.
 The Sensoji Temple main hall was destroyed by fires several times.
 For this reason Tensui-oke are seen elsewhere in the temple precincts as a lesson.
 These remains are not too conspicuous and easily missed.
 You have to look very closely to see it.

 In addition, there are six outstanding thief characters somewhere on the street.
 One is a sneaky Nezumi Kozo(literally rat man) modelling a legendary thief and hero who lived in Edo.
 Nezumi kozo is famous for stealing money from the evil rich and helping the poor.
 The others are five master thieves and their stories were made into kabuki plays.
 The principal figure is standing on the street.
-Most of the figures are not the level of your eyesight and look up.
-It may be a fun for visitors to look for another four thieves.
+Most of the figures are not the level of your eyesight, so look up.
+It may be a fun for visitors to look for the other four thieves.

 Finally, your tour will end up with food and drinks at the extended Hoppy Street.
 There are plenty of izakaya(tavern) restaurants.
 Hoppy Street is a common name and came from ‘hoppy’, a low alcoholic-flavored beverage(0.8%) which was traditionally popular, since beer was too expensive after WW2.
 Now people are drinking hoppy mixed with shochu,clear distilled liquor(25%).
 Drink hoppy at Hoppy Street and become happy!!!